Vulos Documentation

 In the "Redirect URLs" field you need to specify the link of the callback URL that we will define later on, for now set it to http://localhost:8080/callback or http://localhost:8080/index.html if you want to implement the browser application flow.

-And you need to add the openid scope, for more detailed information about the scopes, take a look at the Scopes and Claims.
+And you need to add the scope, for more detailed information about the scopes, take a look at the Scopes and Claims.

 Install the library